Seagate/cortx/CONTRIBUTING.md

 This guide is intended to provide quick start instructions for developers who want to build, test, and contribute to the CORTX software.
 If you are merely looking to _test_ CORTX, please use [these instructions](doc/CORTX_on_Open_Virtual_Appliance.rst).

 After reading this guide, you'll be able to pick up topics and issues to contribute, submit your codes, and how to turn your pull request into a successful contribution.
-Feel free to browse through the [list of contributions](https://github.com/Seagate/cortx/blob/main/doc/SuggestedContributions.md), and [view and submit issues](https://github.com/Seagate/cortx/issues).
+Feel free to browse through the [suggested list of contributions](https://github.com/Seagate/cortx/blob/main/doc/SuggestedContributions.md), and [view and submit issues](https://github.com/Seagate/cortx/issues).
 And if you have any suggestions on how we can improve this guide, or anything else in the project, we want to hear from you!

 ## Table of Contents